Slideshow photography by Robert Simonelli, Jr.

 Residents of Spotswood,

-Well, that’s it for now!
-As always, Be Smart, Stay Safe, and, by all means, please Stay Healthy!
+In closing, as always, Be Smart, Stay Safe, and, by all means, please Stay Healthy!

 Municipal Offices continue to be closed to the public due to the COVID-19 pandemic.
 Staff are available by phone or email to answer your questions or concerns.
 Payments can be made online, mailed, or dropped off in the box outside the Municipal Building.
 We appreciate your patience as we make the necessary accommodations to allow us to welcome the public safely.